Skip to main content

 Rule 4757-5-09 | Standards of ethical practice and professional conduct: record keeping.

-(A) Record keeping requirements: For each client/consumer of services, a licensee or registrant shall keep records and case notes of the dates of counseling, social work, marriage and family therapy services, art therapy, and music therapy services; types of counseling, social work, marriage and family therapy, art therapy, or music therapy services; a brief summary of the session; termination, and billing information.
+(A) Record keeping requirements: For each client/consumer of services, a licensee or registrant shall keep records and case notes of the dates of counseling, social work, marriage and family therapy, art therapy, and music therapy services; types of counseling, social work, marriage and family therapy, art therapy, or music therapy services; and billing information.
 Records held by the licensee shall be kept for seven years.
 Records held or owned by government agencies or educational institutions are not subject to this requirement.
 Licensees shall keep all records in a secure location and shall allow only authorized persons access to records.

 (C) Licensees and registrants shall include sufficient and timely documentation in records to facilitate the delivery of services and to ensure continuity of services provided to clients in the future.